keylime/enhancements/46_revocation_severity_and_context.md

 but that would introduce more complexity of parsing the messages for the recipient.)

-If a agent gets removed from the verifier also all entries in `revocation_events` for the agent will be removed.
+If a agent gets removed from the verifier then all entries in `revocation_events` for the agent will be removed.
 (An option to clear the old events from a agent could be introduced, but a reset can already implemented by removing and then adding the agent to the verifier)